 I’ve owned one for years, and I’ll drop down a few highlights:

 *All of them should be equipped with reliable dip bars, as there shouldn’t be as much variation with this simple feature.
-In this exercise, you’re in a vertical position as you lift your entire body up by pressing down on the dip bars, and then slowly lower yourself back down – with feet never touching the ground.
+In this exercise, you’re in a vertical position as you lift your entire body up by pressing down on the dip bars, and then slowly (or quickly - depending on your method) lower yourself back down – with feet never touching the ground.
 It doesn’t take too many reps to get a good burn.
 Dips are great for the lower & outer regions of the pectorals, front deltoids, and the triceps.
 The same as with pull-ups, you can always add a weighted vest for a more challenging workout.
 I use a combination of a weighted vest and ankle weights to spread everything out, but some folks wear a weight belt with a chain so they can add real plates to the mix, all in one place.

 *Power Towers usually come with push-up bars.
 Nothing impressive here, just simple push-up bars.
 Are they necessary?
 Well, not really… but they make for excellent warm-up and cool-down exercises.
 Push-ups are basically like lightweight bench-presses and in my opinion, they are better done without the bars because you can do them at different angles using random grips, etc. They work a large area of the pectorals and deltoids, while the ones with your hands closer together focus more on the triceps.

 * Leg lifts can be performed on these stands by using the existing arms of the tower, that supports the dip function.
 Leg lifts require you to put your feet together and slowly raise your legs even with your waist while being suspended in the air – using the arms of the tower (as mentioned before) with a back cushion for support.
 This is a great exercise for the lower abs.
 Most exercises for the abs only cover the middle and upper regions, so leg lifts are great at hitting that commonly neglected area.
+Plus, you can perform variations of the leg lifts (legs together, bent, straight, at an angle, bicycle kicks, etc.) when using the Power Tower, as well.

 * One of the main benefits besides being a great strength training stand and not taking up too much room, is the fact that by doing these types of exercises, you’ll be done with your workout in half the time or less – when compared to free weights, pulley systems, etc. These motions, using your own body weight plus the optional weighted vest, will target directly and hit those muscles hard without all the endless reps & sets.